New York family meeting with estate lawyer to discuss upcoming tax laws

 3. Compliance and Recordkeeping

 Additionally, financial institutions are becoming stricter about Power of Attorney (POA) forms.
-Outdated or narrow POAs are increasingly rejected, forcing families into guardianship proceedings when incapacity strikes.
-Updating your POA, Health Care Proxy, and HIPAA release under New York’s 2021 statutory form is essential.
+Outdated or narrow POAs are increasingly rejected, forcing families into guardianship proceedings when incapacity happens.
+Updating your POA, Health Care Proxy, and HIPAA release under New York’s 2021 statutory form is recommended to avoid potential complications in emergency situations.

 4. Charitable Planning and Legacy Giving